paraickenny/tumor-classifier-heroku/README.md

 sample represents each tumor type.
 This table is rank ordered by the average probability computed by each of the five classifiers.

 This version adapted to run on Heroku platform.
+A working version is at https://tumor-classifier.herokuapp.com/